basarat/typescript-book/docs/types/generics.md

 console.log(queue.pop().toPrecision(1)); // RUNTIME ERROR
 ```

-One solution (and in fact the only one in languages that don't support generics) is to go ahead and create *special* classes just for these contraints.
+One solution (and in fact the only one in languages that don't support generics) is to go ahead and create *special* classes just for these constraints.
 E.g. a quick and dirty number queue:

 ```ts
 class QueueNumber {